solana-labs/solana/docs/src/developing/programming-model/transactions.md

 which loader should be used to load and execute the program, and the data contains information about how the runtime should execute the program.

-In the case of [on-chain BPF programs](developing/on-chain-programs/overview.md), the owner is the BPF Loader and the account data holds the BPF bytecode.
+In the case of [on-chain SBF programs](developing/on-chain-programs/overview.md), the owner is the SBF Loader and the account data holds the BPF bytecode.
 Program accounts are permanently marked as executable by the loader once they are successfully deployed.
 The runtime will reject transactions that specify programs that are not executable.